 Top Nuggets Players to Watch vs. the Lakers - Western Conference Finals Game 1

-Jamal Murray and Anthony Davis are two players to watch on Tuesday at 8:30 PM ET, when the Denver Nuggets (53-29) play the Los Angeles Lakers (43-39) at Ball Arena.
+Jamal Murray is one of the players to watch on Tuesday at 8:30 PM ET, when the Denver Nuggets (53-29) square off against the Los Angeles Lakers (43-39) at Ball Arena.

 In the article below, we'll give you all the info you need to know about who to look out for in this matchup, which you can watch on ESPN with a seven-day free trial to Fubo!